RJvH/dapr-workshop/README.md

 # Let's TYE it together: an introduction to building micro services using DAPR

-This Dapr and Tye workshop focuses on setting op a micro-services architecture running on your local computer using Project Tye and Dapr without having the need to setup a local kubernetes cluster and can be run without docker.
+This Dapr and Tye workshop focuses on setting up a micro-services architecture running on your local computer using Project Tye and Dapr without having the need to setup a local Kubernetes cluster and can be run without Docker.

 ## Project Tye
 >Tye is a developer tool that makes developing, testing, and deploying microservices and distributed applications easier.
 Project Tye includes a local orchestrator to make developing microservices easier and the ability to deploy microservices to Kubernetes with minimal configuration.